seniru-dilmith/seniru-dilmith/README.md

 <h1 align="center">Hi 👋, I'm Seniru</h1>
 <h2>💫 About Me: </h2>

-🔭 I’m currently working on my university projects and at Moraspirit<br>👯 I’m looking to collaborate on any interesting project<br>🌱 I’m currently learning cyber security related things<br>💬 Ask me about something amazing so that I can learn too<br>⚡ Fun fact: happiness is encrypted.
+🔭 I’m currently working on my university projects and at Moraspirit<br>👯 I’m looking to collaborate on any interesting project<br>🌱 I’m currently learning cyber security related things<br>💬 Ask me about something amazing so that I can learn too<br>⚡ Fun fact: Happiness is encrypted.
 Find the key to decrypt it.

 ## 🌐 Socials: